nrfconnect/sdk-nrf/samples/net/azure_iot_hub/README.rst

 .. note::
    This sample requires a file server instance that hosts the new firmware image.
-   The :ref:`lib_azure_fota` library does not require a specific host, but it has been tested using `Azure Blob Storage`_ that shares the same root certificate as the Azure IoT Hub instance.
+   The :ref:`lib_azure_fota` library does not require a specific host, but it has been tested using `Azure Blob Storage`_.

 Configuration
 *************